They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 Pansies are considered popular among edible flowers for cakes.
 Their popularity is drawn from the fact that the flowers are considered beautiful because they come in various colors.

-They are not just beautiful to behold but also look fabulous when used to decorate cakes.
+They are beautiful to behold and look fabulous when used to decorate cakes.
 Here, the petals of pansies can be distributed around the cake, or they could be used whole.
-In terms of taste, pansies have mild flavors like lettuce and a subtle minty taste.
+Regarding taste, pansies have mild flavors like lettuce and a subtle minty taste.

 6. Marigold